The 1% Club (American game show)

 The 1% Club is an American game show that premiered on Amazon Prime Video on May 23, 2024.
-Based on the British game show of the same name, each episode features 100 contestants competing to solve skill and logic-based puzzles of increasing difficulty, as gauged by a survey of Americans, for a chance to win a jackpot of up to $100,000.
+Based on the British game show of the same name, each episode features 100 contestants competing to solve skill- and logic-based puzzles of increasing difficulty, as gauged by a survey of Americans, for a chance to win a jackpot of up to $100,000.

-Produced by Magnum Media and BBC Studios Los Angeles in association with Amazon MGM Studios, the first season was hosted by comedian Patton Oswalt, with Amazon entering into an agreement with Fox to sublicense the series for broadcast television.
-In January 2025, The 1% Club was renewed by Fox for a second season with new host Joel McHale, which premiered on June 10, 2025.
+Produced by Magnum Media and BBC Studios Los Angeles, in association with Amazon MGM Studios, the first season was hosted by comedian Patton Oswalt, with Amazon entering into an agreement with Fox to sublicense the series for broadcast television.
+In January 2025, The 1% Club was renewed by Fox for a second season with new host Joel McHale, which premiered in June 2025.
+A third season premiered in April 2026.